zanis-timsans/TELECI-APP/README.md

 ```

 ## Usage
-Use together with Moodle ARTSS xAPI plugin.
+Use together with Moodle Teleci xAPI plugin.

 Update dropdown with your API link.
 ```python